 Leading the club will be Oakland Roots Co-founder Benno Nagel, who will serve as Club President and Director of Soccer.
 Nagel is an Oakland native and former professional soccer coach, having worked with Dutch Eredivisie club FC Twente, Croatian giants GNK Dinamo Zagreb and most recently with Rayo OKC of the NASL.
 Following his time with Rayo OKC, Nagel moved back to Oakland to form Oakland Pro Soccer, the entity which now operates Oakland Roots Sports Club.
 At the onset of the formation of Oakland Pro Soccer, Nagel had been inspired by the concept of creating a professional soccer team in Oakland who was as committed to social improvement and impact as it was with providing local soccer fans with an entertaining brand of soccer.
 Fueled by that vision and mission, Nagel and his partners progressed Oakland Pro Soccer to extensive conversations with Major League Soccer (MLS), the United Soccer League (USL), the North American Soccer League (NASL) and the National Independent Soccer Association (NISA).
 Benno attained his BA from San Francisco State University, where he also played collegiate soccer, and his MPA from CSU East Bay with a focus on Public Policy.

 As Club President, Nagel will oversee all aspects of the day to day demands of the Front Office, as well as serve as an ever present participant in the overall Oakland community and social impact space.
-Expanding upon his overall duties, Nagel will double as Director of Soccer, coordinating all technical aspects regarding team operation and management for Oakland Roots’ men’s and women’s soon to be launched soccer teams in the Spring of 2019.
+Expanding upon his overall duties, Nagel will double as Director of Soccer, coordinating all technical aspects regarding team operation and management for Oakland Roots.

 Co-founder Edreece Arghandiwal will serve as an advisor of Brand Development and Marketing.
 Arghandiwal is a creative entrepreneur and branding professional who blends big ideas with social impact.
 He studied Biological Sciences and Economics at the University of California, Davis and has an MBA from the #1 ranked entrepreneurial program in the nation, Babson College.
 Edreece spent time at Apple Inc. where he managed a team of 80+ employees with several thousand customers per day.
 Most recently Edreece is the co-founder of Jurni, a mobile application focused on reinventing journaling; allowing greater connectivity with people who are going through similar experiences and emotions.
 Edreece also serves as the Creative Director of Zam Zam Water, a 501(c)3 humanitarian organization devoted to playing a vital role in eradicating poverty by providing clean, sustainable water and resources to villages across the globe.
 Edreece was born in Oakland, CA and raised in Alameda, CA.